-- This uses a round-robin works well for this system because: - only 3 I/O devices - no lengthy processing - no tight response requirements - small delays in switch position changes will go unnoticed - No emergency control - No such requirements - Users are unlikely to notice the few fractions of a second it takes for the microprocessor to get around the loop - Adequate because it is a SIMPLE system! - Simple devices such as watches, simple microwave ovens, toys, vending machine etc - Devices where operations are all user initiated and process quickly - Anything where the processor has plenty of time to get around the loop, and the user won't notice the delay
+- This uses a round-robin works well for this system because: - only 3 I/O devices - no lengthy processing - no tight response requirements - small delays in switch position changes will go unnoticed - No emergency control - No such requirements - Users are unlikely to notice the few fractions of a second it takes for the microprocessor to get around the loop - Adequate because it is a SIMPLE system! - Simple devices such as watches, simple microwave ovens. toys, vending machine etc - Devices where operations are all user initiated and process auickly - Anything where the processor has plenty of time to get around the loop, and the user won't notice the delay architecture because its users cannot expect faster response than they can move their hands and the probes

-Example -digital multimeter
+Example - digital multimeter